Chapel End, Waltham Forest

 A densely populated part of north Walthamstow with a wide variety of ethnic minorities, including Asian, Turkish and Greek communities

 As the hamlet of Chapel End grew, a new chapel of ease was built by Lewis Vulliamy in 1830 and dedicated to St John.
-This was replaced by the present church, which was built in 1926 in response to the suburban development of the area, much of which was the work of the Warner family, Walthamstow’s pre-eminent builders.
+Vulliamy’s chapel was replaced in 1926 by the present St John’s church, which was built in response to the suburban development of the area, much of which was the work of the Warner family, Walthamstow’s pre-eminent builders.